larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

     ![Screenshot of the Github After window.
 At this time, we are unable to capture all of the information in the Github window.
 Future versions of this course should address this.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image107.png "Github After window")

-12. Once you have updated the text, scroll down, name your commit and click **Commit changes**.
+12. Once you have updated the text, scroll down, name your commit and click **Commit changes**

     ![The text field under Commit changes reads, \"Updated MySQL Server Settings.\" The option to Commit directly to the master branch is selected, as is the Commit Changes button at the bottom. ](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image108.png "Commit changes section")

-13. Move back to the Azure portal and, in the Web App blade, click **Deployment options** in the **Deployment** menu area.
+13. Move back to the Azure portal and, in the Web App blade, click **Deployment options** in the **Deployment** menu area

     ![Under Deployment, Deployment options is selected.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image109.png "Deployment section")